 In 2010, Ruth released her first solo album, The Garden.
 Produced by David Travers-Smith, it was nominated for two Juno Awards, a Western Canadian Music Award and three Canadian Folk Music Awards.
 Its title track was the fourth most played song of 2010 on North American Folk Radio.

 These Wilder Things, the highly anticipated follow-up to The Garden, was released in 2013 to rave reviews.
 Once again produced by Travers-Smith, it features guest appearances by Mark Knopfler, Jerry Douglas, Aoife O’Donovan, Mike McGoldrick, John McCusker, and The Wailin’ Jennys.
 It was nominated for two Canadian Folk Music Awards and a Western Canadian Music Award, and her cover of Bruce Springsteen’s ‘Dancing in the Dark’ was one of CBC Radio 2′s most played played songs of 2013.
-Highlights of the release tour included official showcases at South By Southwest, in Austin, Texas, a live performance on Q with Jian Ghomeshi, in Toronto, Ontario, and 12 dates opening for Mark Knopfler in England, France, and the Netherlands.
+The release tour included a string of dates opening for Mark Knopfler in Europe, six of which were at the prestigious Royal Albert Hall in London.
 Ruth continues to tour worldwide with her all-star band in support of the new record.

 Ruth has been recognized by the USA Songwriting Competition and the International Songwriting Competition for several of her compositions, including ‘One Voice’, which has gone on to be a signature song for The Wailin’ Jennys.
 It has been covered by countless artists and sung in concert halls, churches and schools around the world.
 Her song ‘Storm Comin’, from the Jennys’ latest album Bright Morning Stars, recently won first place in the gospel category at the International Songwriting Competition.